 Favorite hobby: I love to cook.
 Delicious food makes everything better!

-As Manager, Technical Strategy with One North’s Digital Strategy team, Pete serves as a key technology consultant for clients.
+As Director, Technology Strategy at One North, Pete serves as a key technology consultant for clients.
 He partners with clients in both Marketing and IT to assess, advise and plan technology selection, integrations and ecosystems.
-His close attention to the ever-changing technology landscape helps him stay on top of the latest trends and approaches that affect professional services organizations.
+His close attention to the ever-changing technology landscape helps him stay on top of the latest trends and approaches that affect leading organizations.

 Favorite color: #cd1922